MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 QUEUES and MULTIPLE STREAMS
 ---------------------------

-When executed,  **sr_subscribe**  chooses a queue name, which it writes to a file named after the configuration file given as an argument to **sr_subscribe** with a .queue suffix ( ."configfile".queue).
+When executed,  **subscribe**  chooses a queue name, which it writes to a file named after the configuration file given as an argument to **subscribe** with a .queue suffix ( ."configfile".queue).
-If sr_subscribe is stopped, the posted messages continue to accumulate on the broker in the queue.
+If subscribe is stopped, the posted messages continue to accumulate on the broker in the queue.
 When the program is restarted, it uses the queuename stored in that file to connect to the same queue, and not lose any messages.

-File downloads can be parallelized by running multiple sr_subscribes using the same queue.
+File downloads can be parallelized by running multiple subscribes using the same queue.
 The processes will share the queue and each download part of what has been selected.
-Simply launch multiple instances of sr_subscribe in the same user/directory using the same configuration file.
+Simply launch multiple instances of subscribe in the same user/directory using the same configuration file.

-You can also run several sr_subscribe with different configuration files to have multiple download streams delivering into the the same directory, and that download stream can be multi-streamed as well.
+You can also run several subscribe with different configuration files to have multiple download streams delivering into the the same directory, and that download stream can be multi-streamed as well.